SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

 In this task, you will create a relational data warehouse consisting of fact and dimension tables, where fact tables hold numeric measures for analysis and dimension tables store entity attributes.
 You'll define relationships between tables in Microsoft Fabric to build a data model for efficient business performance analysis.

-1. In the warehouse, from the top navigation pane, select the **Model Layouts** option.
+1. In the Data warehouse, from the top navigation pane, select the **Model Layouts** option.

     ![](./Images/Data2.png)